michaelScarn02/michaelScarn02/README.md

 - 👋 Hi
-- 👀 I’m interested in ...
+- 👀 I’m interested in the field of cybersecurity!
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning networking concepts
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me